-Growing use of MRIs leading to more invasive breast cancer surgeryAugust 14th, 2013 in Cancer /
+Growing use of MRIs leading to more invasive breast cancer surgeryAugust 14, 2013 in Medicine & Health / Cancer

 Heavy use of magnetic resonance imaging (MRI) may be leading to unnecessary breast removal in older women with breast cancer, according to a study by Yale School of Medicine researchers in the current issue of Breast Cancer Research and Treatment.